Runeya/runeya/README.md

-# 🚀 Stack Monitor
+# 🚀 Runeya

-Stack Monitor is an all-in-one development tool that simplifies microservice management and provides a complete suite of developer utilities.
+Runeya is an all-in-one development tool that simplifies microservice management and provides a complete suite of developer utilities.

 ## ✨ Features